scarrera-ggs/obsidian-vault/personal_notes/❓ Questions.md

 ## To Do
-- Concerto maintenance could take up to 2 hours.
-- Pwrcell v2.0 Release version notes
-- list subscriptions issues
+- (LATER) List subscriptions issues
+- Complete team documentation on JIRA

 ## To Ask
-- talk about graphql transaction for create site, create inverter, associate inverter with site
+- (LATER) Talk about graphql transaction for create site, create inverter, associate inverter with site

-## For Later
-- Why AWS costs are increasing?
+**Team retros**
+- Create toy-example projects for common use utilities like: gql subscription, caching data (elixir)
+- Not knowing which are the actual deployments for some adapters. i.e. PWRCell
+- Which are the "oficial" confluence pages for releases and deployments?

 ## To Remember